Dildz/SPT-Fika-OracleARM--Docker-Compose-Guide/README.md

 http.json should be pre configured for portforwarding in this setup.

-[You might also want to look into making automatic backups with cron.](https://unix.stackexchange.com/a/16954) It's not neccessary but it's a plus.
+[You might also want to look into making automatic backups with cron.](https://unix.stackexchange.com/a/16954) It's not necessary but it's a plus.
 I'm not going to go into it in depth but if someone wants they are free to make a simple guide for it.

 ## Errors